Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-David Weiskopf about 3 years ago
+David Weiskopf almost 4 years ago

 Thank you for taking up this important item.
 I strongly support the move to accelerate the transition to 100% clean buildings, for the sake of public health, affordability, and to meet our city's climate goals.